 - Preparing the muslin pattern and fitting for a special garment prior to making the real finished outfit.
-This is especially useful for a professional making a pattern for a client for the first time and before cutting out the expensive fabric.

 - Securing zippers and other more complicated additions to a garment.

-How to Do Tacking Stitch
+How to Do Tacking Stitch Instructions

 This is how you do a simple up and down tacking stitch.

 - Thread the needle and knot the end.
 Your needle can be threaded with a double or single thread.